ronanop/super-chatbot/RESPONSE_IMPROVEMENTS.md

 3. **Questions with no KB matches:**
    - Should still provide helpful response
-   - Should suggest contacting Cache Digitech for specific info
+   - Should suggest contacting AskCache.ai for specific info
    - Should be professional and useful

 ### Monitoring